bykorto/Knitting-Counter/README.md

 This typically requires pen and paper or just memory, but with multiple projects side-by-side it becomes hard to track it all.

 This is one of my first projects and is designed to be incredibly simple (but still aesthetically-pleasing enough to be usable).
-Project data is stored in a .csv file to be called back later down the line.
+Project data is stored locally.

 If you know someone who knits, send them this!!
 I made this for my girlfriend so it should hopefully be quite usable for just about anyone.